 A STA performing the backoff procedure shall use the CS mechanism (see 10.3.2.1 (CS mechanism)) to determine whether there is activity during each backoff slot.
 If no medium activity is indicated for the duration of a particular backoff slot, then the backoff procedure shall decrement its backoff timer by aSlotTime.

-If the medium is determined to be busy at any time during a backoff slot, then the backoff procedure is suspended; that is, the backoff timer shall not decrement for that slot.
-The medium shall be determined to be idle for the duration of a DIFS or EIFS, as appropriate (see 10.3.2.3 (IFS)), before the backoff procedure is allowed to resume.
+If the medium is determined to be busy at any time during a backoff slot, then the backoff count shall not decrement for that slot.
+The medium shall be determined to be idle for the duration of a DIFS or EIFS, as appropriate (see 10.3.2.3 (IFS)), plus aSlotTime before the backoff count is allowed to decrement for that slot.

-Transmission shall commence when the backoff timer reaches 0.”
+Transmission shall commence when the backoff counter equals 0.”

 (Note to editor: This sentence is now a seperate para)

 1429.41

-If the transmission is successful, the CW value reverts to aCWmin before the random backoff interval is chosen, and the SSRC and/or SLRC are updated as described in 10.3.3 (Random backoff time).
-The result of this procedure is that transmitted frames from a STA are always separated by at least one backoff interval.
+If the transmission is successful, the CW value reverts to aCWmin before the random backoff count is chosen, and the SSRC and/or SLRC are updated as described in 10.3.3 (Random backoff time).
+The result of this procedure is that transmitted frames from a STA are always separated by at least DIFS.

 1429.57

-Within an IBSS a separate backoff interval shall be generated to precede the transmission of a Beacon frame
+Within an IBSS a separate backoff count shall be generated to precede the transmission of a Beacon frame

 At 1486.28

-Each EDCAF shall maintain a backoff timer, which has a value measured in backoff slots as described below
+Each EDCAF shall maintain a backoff counter, which has a value measured in backoff slots as described below

-When the backoff procedure is invoked, the backoff timer is set to an integer
+When the backoff procedure is invoked, the backoff counter is set to an integer

+At 1487.19

+- Decrement the backoff timercounter

 1487.31

-At each of the above-described specific slot boundaries, each EDCAF shall decrement the backoff timer if the
+At each of the above-described specific slot boundaries, each EDCAF shall decrement the backoff counter if the

-backoff timer for that EDCAF has a nonzero value.
+backoff counter for that EDCAF has a nonzero value.

 1487.37 and 1487.47

-The backoff timer for that EDCAF has a value of 0, and
+The backoff counter for that EDCAF has a value of 0, and

+At 1489.40

+… and the backoff timercounter has a value of 0.